Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Poincar e duality, Koszul duality and deformation quantization

 \subsection{Koszul duality and deformation quantization}

-One of the motivations of the current paper is Shoikhet et al's result on the Koszul duality between the deformation quantizations of quadratic Poisson polynomial algebras and their Koszul dual, which is stated as follows (see Shoikhet \cite[Theorem 0.3]{Shoikhet1} and Calaque et al \cite[ Theorem 8.6]{Calaque+} for a proof).
+One of the motivations of the current paper is the result of Shoikhet et al. on the Koszul duality between the deformation quantizations of quadratic Poisson polynomial algebras and their Koszul dual, which is stated as follows (see Shoikhet \cite[Theorem 0.3]{Shoikhet1} and Calaque et al. \cite[ Theorem 8.6]{Calaque+} for a proof): {\it Let $A=\mathbb R[x_1,\cdots,x_n]$ and $A^!$ its Koszul dual.
+Then Kontsevich's deformation quantization of $A$ and $A^!$, denoted by $A_\hbar$ and $A^{!}_\hbar$ respectively, are also Koszul dual to each other as associative algebras over $\mathbb R[\![\hbar]\!]$. }